Why are we using this shortlisting procedure?

 Lancaster is one of a number of programmes who use the same tests for their shortlisting.
 If you have applied to one or more of these other programmes in addition to Lancaster, you will only be asked to do the tests once and your results will be shared with the programmes you have applied to.
 In addition to Lancaster, the programmes using these tests in 2018 are Plymouth, Exeter, South Wales and Staffordshire.

 Practising the tests beforehand can help ensure that all applicants, regardless of background, can demonstrate their ability.

-Please visit the SHL Direct website to complete the practice tests - you only need to do the verbal and numerical tests for the Lancaster programme.
+Please visit the CEB website to complete the practice tests - you only need to do the verbal and numerical tests for the Lancaster programme.
 SHL practice tests are only examples of the type of questions you will be given and do not indicate the difficulty level as this changes dynamically in the live test based on your responses.
 The live test system has some visual differences from the practice tests and includes additional support to allow for zooming and changing text/background colours (see screenshot below).

 The live test will get harder as you continue to get questions correct.
 As a result all candidates find the test extremely challenging regardless of how well they do.
 Although our approach encourages a wide range of applicants, our standards for entry remain very high and require applicants to show doctoral level standards.